kmaasrud/pythentur/README.md

 ![](./assets/cover.png)

-Fetch data from the norwegian national hub for public transport information.
+Fetch data from the norwegian national hub for public transport information, [Entur](https://entur.no/).
 This package gives easy access to about 21,000 daily departures on 3,000 routes - all over Norway.

 ![](./assets/quick_demo.gif)